A BLUEPRINT FOR RAISING PRINCIPLED MEN

 Personalised Mentoring Support

-• 1-on-1 Coaching Calls - Twice a year, students receive a one-on-one coaching call – to help clarify their personal goals and develop practical strategies for achieving them.
+• 1-on-1 Coaching Calls - Students receive one-on-one coaching calls throughout the year - to help clarify their educational goals and develop practical strategies for achieving them.

-• Essay Writing Feedback - Students complete four writing projects, per year, to strengthen communication skills - with personalised feedback from a Cambridge University graduate mentor.
+• Essay Writing Feedback - Students complete essay writing projects to strengthen communication skills - with personalised feedback from a Cambridge University graduate mentor.

 • Personal Development Report - Every student receives an end-of-year report – highlighting unique strengths, areas for improvement, and next steps for their journey towards excellence.